population-research/uganda-covid/response/wber_response.md

 in agricultural production from the 2019/20 UNPS data?
 At the least, I’d like to see the authors justify making this variable dynamic in more specific detail.

-7. The authors’ choices about how to deﬁne short-run, medium-run and non-lockdown are unclear.
+7. The authors’ choices about how to define short-run, medium-run and non-lockdown are unclear.
 Based on Figure 1, it’s hard to understand why period 2 (August 2020) is medium-run, but period 3 (September 2020, one month later, with the same stringency index and similar time spent at residence) is